Glasscock Center Staff

 305 Glasscock Building

-Brittnie is a senior Communication major, Psychology minor, set to graduate December 2019.
+Brittnie is a recent graduate of A&M with a BA in Communication.
 She moved from a small town in Northern Indiana to Dayton, Texas, and transferred into A&M for the Spring 2017 semester.
-She has been on track to earning her degree and certificate in Strategic Communication, since then.
+She had been on track to earning her degree and certificate in Strategic Communication, since then.
 Post-graduation, she hopes to follow the public relations line of work in creating strategic plans for businesses, companies, and non-profit organizations.
-Brittnie has been a student worker for the Glasscock Center since January 2019.
+Brittnie has been a student worker for the Glasscock Center since January 2019 and recently took on the position of program aide going into 2020.

 305 Glasscock Building